Elehuris Montero Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Wacha starts for the first time this season for the Padres.
+- Lugo starts for the first time this season for the Padres.

-- The 31-year-old right-hander started and threw four innings in his last appearance on Sunday, Oct.
-2 against the Toronto Blue Jays.
+- The 33-year-old right-hander came out of the bullpen and threw scoreless two-thirds of an inning when he last appeared Sunday, Oct.
+9 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.